isabella232/mobile-services.es-ES/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/configure-push-messaging.md

 # Configure push messaging{#configure-push-messaging}

-Puede utilizar esta información para configurar las opciones de los servicios push en la página Administrar configuración de aplicación al crear una aplicación nueva o editar una existente.
+You can use this information to help you configure the Push Services options on the Manage App Settings page when creating a new app or editing an existing app.

-Antes de configurar la mensajería push, complete las tareas previas en [Requisitos previos para activar la mensajería push](/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/prerequisites-push-messaging.md).
+Antes de configurar la mensajería push, complete las tareas previas en Requisitos [previos para activar la mensajería](/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/prerequisites-push-messaging.md)push.

 * **Consideraciones sobre los grupos de informes**